Aayan003/Algorithm/README.md

 # Algorithm
-Here I will upload codes in C and C++ for Algortihm QNs
+Here I will upload codes in C and C++ of Algortihm.